flutter/website/src/release/breaking-changes/win_lifecycle_process_function.md

 ## Summary

-In order to be included in the logic for app lifecycle on Windows, any external windows added to a Flutter app should invoke `FlutterEngine::ProcessExternalWindowMessage` from its `WndProc` function.
+When you add any external windows to your Flutter app, you need to include them in the Window's app lifecycle logic.
+To include the window, its `WndProc` function should invoke `FlutterEngine::ProcessExternalWindowMessage`.

 ## Who is affected